syue40/component-collection-backend/README.md

 # Component Collection Backend
 This small Flask application is used as the backend for the Component Collection application.
 It has some basic functionality for querying a PostgreSQL database.
 It also has methods for modifying user data stored in the database, as well as methods for sending emails when requested.

 The database I'm currently using for this project is a copy of the popular DVD Rental database.
-I currently have a copy of the database running locally, but have plans to deploy a copy to Azure.

-Also in the works are the backend functions for managing new users/login/sign-up.
+A copy of this database is deployed on Azure.

+*@todo: additional routing for profile modification*\
+*@todo: implement NoSQL caching of session data in place of REDIS (too expensive)*

 ### Quick Start Guide
 1. Please ensure both Python and pip are installed (pip/python --version)